Lone worker risk assessment

 Yes, if you are an employer or self-employed.
 It is a legal requirement for every employer and self-employed person to make an assessment of the health and safety risks arising out of their work.
 The purpose of the assessment is to identify what needs to be done to control health and safety risks.

-The HSE provide a 5-step risk assessment guide to help businesses understand what is required as part of a risk assessment.
+The HSE provides a 5-step risk assessment guide to help businesses understand what is required as part of a risk assessment.

 HSE 5 step risk assessment

 1. Identify the hazards

 For fixed or regular work environments, including vehicles used for work, hazards can be identified through inspections and observations.
 However, many lone workers travel to a number of irregular sites and unfixed basis.
 Visiting each one may be unrealistic but there are a number of other ways to identify risk;

 - Talk to your lone workers and ask them for feedback on any risks they have identified